pingcap/docs/tidb-specific-system-variables.md

 - Scope:SESSION | GLOBAL
 - Default value: 0
 - This variable is used to control whether to enable `get_lock` and `release_lock` functions.
-These two functions are not implemented, and always return 1 in the current version of TiDB,.
+These two functions are not implemented, and always return 1 in the current version of TiDB.

 ### tidb_isolation_read_engines <span class="version-mark">New in v4.0</span>